 I don’t know what else to do so I’m praying that out there- wherever my husband is- God talks to him.
 I’m asking God to send him back, safe.
 But, before that, I hope God has a really good talk with him, puts some fear and wisdom into his soul.
 Maybe God will make the impression that others, me and our kids in particular, can’t.

 I’m looking out the kitchen window and notice greenish gray clouds darkening the sky.
 I go turn on the TV to see what’s happening.
 A front’s moving in and it looks like we’re in for a heck of a storm.
 Emilia’s asleep in her jumpy seat and I’m listening to Braden gaming in the dining room.
-Meteorologists are predicting severe weather and he’s terrified of lightening.
+Meteorologists are predicting severe weather and he’s terrified of lightning.
 I circulate through the house drawing all of the blinds so he can’t see what’s happening.